 Plasma Density Fluctuations: This environmental parameter refers to the direct measurement of plasma density spatial variations which distort the propagation through space of radio wave signals and are responsible for radio wave scintillation (see Ionospheric Scintillation).
 Impacted mission operations include GPS navigation, SATellite COMmunications (SATCOM), HF communications, space surveillance radars and missile warning/defense radars.
-Steep horizontal density gradients and unstable vertical density structures; that is, ionospheric bubbles, are the principal sources of plasma density fluctuations in the ionosphere that can severely degrade radio-based navigation and communications.
+Steep horizontal density gradients and unstable vertical density structures; that is, ionospheric bubbles, are the principal sources of plasma density fluctuations.
 Having operational knowledge of ionospheric conditions and their associated system impacts enables system users and operators to mitigate the effects on their particular systems or to implement work-around solutions to assure mission success.